vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 . . . the tip hof hisi curls falling . . . profusely.
 (5)

-[¯Iśvaravarman]
+[Īśvaravarman]

-The son of this (king), whose spotless fame spread worldwide, was ¯Iśvara varman . . .
+The son of this (king), whose spotless fame spread worldwide, was Īśvara varman . . .
 (6)

 . . . who, indeed, . . . of the virtuous people hwould equal him ini virtues, (virtues) which brought happiness into the world and alleviated the distress caused by the arrival of cruel (people) through compassion and love?
 (7) 25

 22 For the verses 2 and 3 compare the Haraha Inscription verse 4:

-tes.v ādau harivarmaṇo ’vanibhujo bh¯utir bhuvo bh¯utaye,
+tes.v ādau harivarmaṇo ’vanibhujo bhūtir bhuvo bhūtaye,

 ruddhāśes.adigantarālayaśasā rugn. ārisampattvis.ā |